 Harper & Tucker strives to be a haven for style-lovers, curated with goods that will bring you joy, made thoughtfully by labels who are kind to our planet and its people.

 We mean we want to be a haven for ALL style lovers, and minority women are awfully underrepresented in the fashion industry.
-We can do better.
-We will do better.
 We must actively seek out diversity in our staff, our models, our business associates, and our makers.
 We must also insist that the brands we partner with commit to these standards.
-As of this publishing date, Show Me Your Mumu, Spell & The Gypsy Collective, Whimsy + Row, Joah Brown, and Rewined have already announced like-minded pledges and calls to action in the fight for equality.
+As of this publishing date, Show Me Your Mumu, Spell, Whimsy + Row, and Joah Brown have already announced like-minded pledges and calls to action in the fight for equality.
 We must vow to hold each other accountable in this commitment.
 It is our greatest hope that we can all help create change, and drive the fashion industry to work diligently toward representing women of all races, sizes, and orientations.

 We hope to promote kindness to all people and all living things in every aspect of our goods' journey - from sourcing makers committed to ethical practices, to partnering with women and minority owned businesses, to avoiding harmful materials in our packaging and clothing, to finding you the right pieces that will make you feel confident and happy.
 We believe that our commitments to environmental sustainability and civil rights are connected by the universal belief in empathy, kindness, and compassion.
 To stand up for both these causes means standing against exploitation, violence, and suffering.
 It means creating a place where everyone is safe.